 The Gold Souk is good fun, but be prepared to barter.
 If you want to do a trip, I would hire an abra for the afternoon and sail up and down Dubai Creek, visiting the museum there.

 At the moment, a lot of hotels are offering great summer rates - big name and little name hotels.
-If you give me a clearer idea of your requirements, I am happy to let you have some suggestions. almost 10 years ago
+If you give me a clearer idea of your requirements, I am happy to let you have some suggestions. about 10 years ago

 I stayed at Arabian Courtyard Hotel, near Dubai Creek and right across the road from the Dubai museum.
 I found the Hotel great and good value for money, fantastic Indian Restaurant, and English Style Bar (bars are few and far between in Dubai).
 Ideal location for Silk Market (100 yards) and Gold and Spice Markets, a ferry boat ride across the Creek, all worth seeing.
 This part of Dubai is the most interesting in my opinion and Dubai Creek boat tour is worth doing.